In the event of a divorce, who gets the family home?

-Liz from Ajax wrote me the other day; “I recently asked my husband to move out of our home (which he did) and I am now planning to divorce him.
+“I recently asked my husband to move out of our home (which he did) and I am now planning to divorce him.
 As we discuss the financial aspects of our divorce, he wants to keep the family home, and get me to move out.
-What are my rights?”
-Thanks, Liz.
+What are my rights?
+Thanks!”

-I wrote her back; “Hi Liz, you mentioned in your letter that you have been married thirty years; lived in this home for twenty two years; you have no mortgage, but you are using a Home Equity Line of Credit for $124,000.
+Dear Liz: You mentioned in your letter that you have been married thirty years; lived in this home for twenty-two years; you have no mortgage, but you are using a Home Equity Line of Credit for $124,000.
 And the home is registered in both your names.
 Your house is worth around $600,000.

 First, this is a question of law – and the proper person to address your question is a lawyer who specializes in family law matters.
 Having said that, I can give you some general information here, and also point you to a useful website for further information.